Me watching an interesting conversation between Francois Mitjavile (Tertre Roteboeuf) and Anne Bjurner

 UGC tasting of Graves and Pessac-Leognan at Picque Caillou (blind)

-Red wines performed nice despite 2013 vintage's ugly behaviour in growing season, whites were excellent.
+Red wines performed nicely despite 2013 vintage's ugly behaviour in the growing season, while whites were excellent.
 My cherry picks among reds were Domaine de Chevalier, Ferrande, La Louviere and Latour Martillac 91-92p.
-Best wines imho among whites were: Domaine de Chevalier 94-95p, Pape Clement 94-95p, Smith Haut Lafitte 92-93p, Bouscaut 92p, Carbonnieux 92p, Fieuzal 92p, Larrivet Haut Brion 92p, Malartic Lagraviere 92p and Olivier 92p.
+The best wines imho, among whites were: Domaine de Chevalier 94-95p, Pape Clement 94-95p, Smith Haut Lafitte 92-93p, Bouscaut 92p, Carbonnieux 92p, Fieuzal 92p, Larrivet Haut Brion 92p, Malartic Lagraviere 92p and Olivier 92p.

 Both Labegorce and Marquis d'Alesme seemed to struggle a bit in 2013 vintage.
-Labegorce made light and soft wine, which however had an attractive and seductive sweet fruit and tannin, very good balance and soft finish.
+Labegorce made light and soft wine with an attractive and seductive sweet fruit and tannin, a very good balance, and a soft finish.
 88p.
-Marquis d'Alesme was similar to Labegorce with better acidity and more complexity.
+Marquis d'Alesme was similar to Labegorce, with better acidity and more complexity.
 89p.

 New cellar master since September 2013 at La Lagune, Maylis de Labordiere (left) and owner Caroline Frey (right).
 April 2014

-I didn't taste the real barrel sample but 4 different lots instead.
-They represented 4 different blends from different parcels.
+I didn't taste the real barrel sample but four different lots instead.
+They represented four different blends from different parcels.
 Lot 1 (95% C.Sauvignon + 5% Petit Verdot) was soft and silky with sweet fruit and tannin, fine structure and length.
-Lot 2 (95% C.Sauvignon + 5% Merlot) had better structure and bigger depth, also fine acidity.
+Lot 2 (95% C.Sauvignon + 5% Merlot) had better structure, bigger depth, and fine acidity.
 Lot 3 (95% CS + 3% Merlot + 2% P.Verdot) was even better than Lot 1 and 2, concerning depth, structure and length, but not as fruity as Lot 2.
-Lot 4 (99.2% C.Sauvignon + 0.8% Merlot) showed more intensity and concentration, stronger structure and more length than Lot 1, 2 and 3.
+Lot 4 (99.2% C.Sauvignon + 0.8% Merlot) showed more intensity and concentration, stronger structure and longer than Lot 1, 2 and 3.
 Tight and complex.
-Lot 4 will undoubtedly be the main ingredient of 2013 La Lagune and I'll therefore rate future final blend 91p.
+Lot 4 will undoubtedly be the main ingredient of 2013 La Lagune, and I'll therefore rate the future final blend 91p.

 2003 d'Yquem was heaven - incredibly intense on the nose with a myriad of botrytised flavours like candied pineapple, mandarin, candied orange peel, heather honey, mango, guava, fantastic acidity and sweetness, sophisticated touch, enormous richness and an aftertaste which lasts for more than a minute.
 100p.